LLNL/mpibind/slurm/README.md

-### The mpibind Slurm Plugin
+## The mpibind Slurm Plugin

-The `mpibind_slurm.so` plugin is a SPANK plugin that enables using the mpibind algorithm in Slurm to map parallel codes to the hardware.
+The `mpibind_slurm.so` library is a SPANK plugin that enables using mpibind in Slurm to map parallel codes to the hardware.

-#### Requirements
+### Requirements

 The file `slurm/spank.h` is necessary to build the plugin.
-This file is part of the Slurm installation.
+This file is distributed with Slurm.

-#### Building and installing
+### Building and installing

 The building system looks for a Slurm installation using `pkg-config` and, if found, the plugin is built and installed here: